Banning Asbestos

 Example 2: Mr. Chan keeps some brand new CACS in his storeroom.
 Is it illegal?
 If some of the CACS of the existing retaining wall and fencing in his farm land were partly broken, can Mr. Chan replace the broken CACS with new CACS?

 Since ACM pose little health risk as long as they remain intact and undisturbed, storage of asbestos or ACM is not banned.
 Mr. Chan may keep the brand new CACS in his storeroom.
-As the APCO prohibits any person from installing any ACM on or in any premises, Mr. Chan cannot replace the broken CACS with the new CACS.
-He should hire registered asbestos professionals to remove and dispose of the CACS properly.
-If Mr. Chan wishes to rebuild the retaining wall and fencing, he should use materials which are free of asbestos.
+Nevertheless, it is illegal to install any ACM.
+Mr. Chan should hire registered asbestos professionals to remove and dispose of the CACS properly if the retaining wall and fencing in his farm land are broken.
+He may rebuild the retaining wall and fencing by materials which are free of asbestos.

-Example 3: Can Mr. Chan sell the ACM now kept in his storeroom.
-If not, can Mr. Chan give them to his friend as gift?
+Example 3: Can Mr. Chan sell the ACM now kept in his storeroom?
+If not, can he give the ACM to his friend as gift?

-Under the APCO, the meaning of supply includes sell and supply without consideration, As supply of ACM is banned under the APCO, Mr. Chan cannot sell the ACM or give them to his friend as gift.
-He should consider disposing of the ACM in accordance with the requirements of the Waste Disposal Ordinance.
+Supply of any asbestos and ACM is now banned.
+As the meaning of supply includes sell and supply without consideration, Mr. Chan cannot sell the ACM or give them to his friend as gift.

 Example 4: Mr. Chan is a trader of Chinese medicine products.
 Can Mr. Chan import, tranship and sell Chinese medicine products?

-If the Chinese medicine products do not contain asbestos, Mr. Chan’s business is not affected by the ban on import, transhipment and supply of asbestos and ACM under the APCO.
+If the Chinese medicine products do not contain asbestos, Mr. Chan's business is not affected.
 However, Mr. Chan cannot import, tranship or sell any Chinese medicine products containing asbestos (such as herbal Chinese medicine Tremolitum and Actinolitum).
-Nevertheless, Mr. Chan can still import, tranship or sell proprietary Chinese medicine which is:
+Nevertheless Mr. Chan can still import, tranship or sell the registered proprietary Chinese medicine.

 Example 5: Mr. Chan is a contractor of the construction industry.
 He has a few old transformers which contain asbestos.
 His construction work has just been completed and he wishes to take the transformers to another site for his new project.
 Can Mr. Chan relocate his old transformers?